 Even if they do sometimes borrow design elements from one another.
 For instance, the display bezels on the ZenBook are very similar to those on the MacBook Pro 13 — not as good as the Dell XPS 13, but still great.
 It’s the 21st century, so it’s about time we shrug off the oppressive yoke of overly thick bezels.

 Asus has followed Apple’s lead in this area — and that’s just not a lot of port options.
 However, Asus went one step further and set an example the rest of the industry should follow immediately.
 The ZenBook 3 Deluxe ships with a nice multi-port Thunderbolt 3 hub to help replace those old ports.
-The hub includes another USB-C port, a full-size HDMI port, and a USB-A 3.0 port.
+The hub includes another USB-C port, a full-size HDMI port, and a USB-A 3.0 port, saving you the cost but not the inconvenience of carrying around a dongle.

 The Thunderbolt 3 ports themselves are conveniently located, two on the right side, one on the left, so you can charge the ZenBook 3 Deluxe from either side, with enough room to plug in a mouse or other accessory.